fbpx

 6.13 Laboratory Test Findings and Diagnostic Imaging Related to the Genitourinary/Renal System and Breasts

-The Guide to clinical presentations in this category may include, but is not limited to, the following ways in which patients present for osteopathic medical care:
+The guide to clinical presentations in this category may include, but is not limited to, the following ways in which patients present for osteopathic medical care:

-bleeding, abnormal genital (vaginal or uterine), such as menorrhagia, menometrorrhagia, non-gynecologic causes (eg, in nonpregnant or anovulatory female) • breast conditions – masses, benign or malignant, including fibrocystic disease; nipple discharge, including galactorrhea; gynecomastia and mastitis; mastalgia • breast procedures – mastectomy (modified, radical), lumpectomy; augmentation or reduction; stereotactic biopsy • estrogen deficiency • genital lesions, inflammatory or neoplastic causes, local or systemic, male or female – excoriations and infestations; ulcers/ and erosions (painful or painless); vesicles, plaques and papules; vulvovaginitis • gynecologic and pelvic masses and lesions – cyst or tumor of uterus, ovaries, or fallopian tube(s), benign, malignant, or metastatic; pelvic adhesions • kidney disease, acute or chronic including nephrolithiasis or calculus disease (kidney stones); diabetic nephropathy; end-stage renal disease; hemolytic uremic syndrome; nephrotic syndrome; renal masses, solid or cystic • kidney injury, acute • menopause • menstrual abnormalities, including dysmenorrhea, ovulation pain; ovarian torsion; premenstrual syndrome; primary and secondary amenorrhea; toxic shock syndrome • pelvic infection and inflammation, female (eg, endometriosis, pelvic inflammatory disease) • pelvic pain, acute or chronic • pelvic relaxation and pelvic organ prolapse – uterus, vagina, bladder (cystocele), bowel/rectum (enterocele, rectocele) • prostate conditions, including prostatitis; benign prostatic hypertrophy; masses, benign, malignant, or metastatic • sexually transmitted diseases and infections, males and female • testicular and scrotal conditions, including orchitis, epididymitis; testicular torsion; scrotal masses, painful or painless, benign or malignant (eg, hydrocele, varicocele, tumor) • tubular necrosis, acute • urinary tract infections and conditions – upper vs lower, cystitis, urethritis, pyelonephritis, glomerulonephritis; obstruction; painful bladder syndrome/interstitial cystitis; dysuria, pyuria, hematuria (glomerular, extraglomerular, nephritic/nephrotic), bacteriuria (symptomatic or asymptomatic) • urination dysfunctions – frequency, altered frequency, incontinence (stress, urge, overflow, neurogenic), retention, enuresis (nocturnal or diurnal), hesitancy, congenital outflow tract abnormalities
+bleeding, abnormal genital (vaginal or uterine), such as menorrhagia, menometrorrhagia, non-gynecologic causes (e.g., in pregnant or anovulatory women) • breast conditions – masses, benign or malignant, including fibrocystic disease; nipple discharge, including galactorrhea; gynecomastia and mastitis; mastalgia • breast procedures – mastectomy (modified, radical), lumpectomy; augmentation or reduction; stereotactic biopsy • estrogen deficiency • genital lesions, inflammatory or neoplastic causes, local or systemic, male or female – excoriations and infestations; ulcers and erosions (painful or painless); vesicles, plaques and papules; vulvovaginitis • gynecologic and pelvic masses and lesions – cyst or tumor of uterus, ovaries, or fallopian tube – benign, malignant, or metastatic; pelvic adhesions • kidney disease, acute or chronic including nephrolithiasis or calculus disease (kidney stones); diabetic nephropathy; end-stage renal disease; hemolytic uremic syndrome; nephrotic syndrome; renal masses, solid or cystic • kidney injury, acute • menopause • menstrual abnormalities, including dysmenorrhea, ovulation pain (mittelschmerz); ovarian torsion; premenstrual syndrome; primary and secondary amenorrhea; toxic shock syndrome • pelvic infection and inflammation, female (e.g., endometriosis, pelvic inflammatory disease) • pelvic pain, acute or chronic • pelvic relaxation and pelvic organ prolapse – uterus, vagina, bladder (cystocele), bowel/rectum (enterocele, rectocele) • prostate conditions, including prostatitis; benign prostatic hyperplasia; masses, benign, malignant, or metastatic • sexually transmitted diseases and infections, male and female • testicular and scrotal conditions, including orchitis, epididymitis; testicular torsion; scrotal masses, painful or painless, benign or malignant (e.g., hydrocele, varicocele, tumor) • tubular necrosis, acute • urinary tract infections and conditions – upper vs lower, cystitis, urethritis, pyelonephritis, glomerulonephritis; obstruction; painful bladder syndrome/interstitial cystitis; dysuria, pyuria, hematuria (glomerular, extraglomerular, nephritic/nephrotic), bacteriuria (symptomatic or asymptomatic) • urination dysfunctions – altered frequency, incontinence (stress, urge, overflow, neurogenic), retention, enuresis (nocturnal or diurnal), hesitancy, congenital outflow tract abnormalitiesasymptomatic) • urination dysfunctions – frequency, altered frequency, incontinence (stress, urge, overflow, neurogenic), retention, enuresis (nocturnal or diurnal), hesitancy, congenital outflow tract abnormalities

 CONSTITUTIONAL SIGNS AND SYMPTOMS